MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 11. Click **Finish** to save your changes.

-The new schedule will appear in the list of maintenance schedules and you can edit, disable, enable, or delete a maintenance schedule from the list.
+The new schedule will appear in the list of maintenance schedules, and you can edit, disable, enable, or delete a maintenance schedule from the list.
 This can be accomplished by selecting the schedule from the list and choosing the corresponding option from the menu at the top of the page.

 ::: moniker-end